nickp60/riboSeed/README.md

 #The rest of this readme is old, and will be updated soon.

 # riboSnag.py
-This script is used to get regions of interest from a genbank file.
-In practice, given a *full* Genbank file (including the sequence), a feature type (rRNA), specific feature type (grepped from '/product='), region (upstream), region length (400bp), this finds all occurances of a specific feature and extracts the desired sequence, usual a region flanking the feature.
+This script is used to get regions of interest from a Genbank file.
+In practice, given a *full* Genbank file (including the sequence), a feature type (rRNA), specific feature type (grepped from '/product='), region (upstream), region length (400bp), this finds all occurrences of a specific feature and extracts the desired sequence, usually a region flanking the feature.

 You will probably want to preview your file to figure out the syntax used. (ie, 16s vs 16S, rRNA vs RRNA, etc...)